Opinion | ‘I didn’t realize’ may be Cuomo’s best defense, but it’s a weak and offensive one

 Bennett’s story is simply heartbreaking.
 There are so many layers of creepiness and exploitation here: not only the vast power differential between the governor and his assistant, but also Cuomo’s cunning deployment of Bennett’s history of sexual abuse as a wedge to achieve intimacy with her.

-The governor wasn’t being obtuse; he thought he was being clever: He figured that he could get away with hitting on an employee as long as he wasn’t explicit.
+The governor wasn’t being obtuse; he thought he was being clever.
+He figured that he could get away with hitting on an employee as long as he wasn’t explicit.
 “He bet on my silence and my fear,” Bennett said, and — given the costs of coming forward — it wasn’t a terrible wager.

 Cuomo’s cascading responses — ever more contrite yet still entirely inadequate — speak to the political peril in which he has placed himself.
 Saturday’s non-apology was to deny that he “made advances” toward her.
 Sunday’s version was to acknowledge that “some of the things I have said have been misinterpreted as an unwanted flirtation.”
 Wednesday’s slightly improved version was for Cuomo to put the onus on himself — “I now understand” — rather than his victim.